 Quinine Side Effects

-Ringing in the ears (tinnitus) is a possible side effect of quininie.
+Ringing in the ears (tinnitus) is a possible side effect of quinine.
 See your doctor if you have this symptom.

-One study reported that quinine caused blindness in a women who took too much.
-This person took betwen 8 to 12 grams which is MUCH more than what is recommended.
+One study reported that quinine caused blindness in a woman who took too much.
+This person took between 8 to 12 grams which is MUCH more than what is recommended.
 This is also much more than is in a bottle of tonic water.